There is no mandatory retirement age in Australia. You don’t have to retire. It is just an option you have once you reach a certain age.

 Australia has no official retirement age.
 You can work as long as you like.
 But if you want to access your super or claim the age pension, then you must have reached a certain age before you can do that.

-What your preservation and pension age actually is depends on your date of birth.
+What your preservation and pension ages actually are depends on your date of birth.

-To claim your super you must have reached your preservation age.
-Unless you have met a special condition of release that allows you early access to your super.
-Special circumstances like severe financial hardship or permanent disability will allow you to access your super before you reach preservation age.
+To claim your super you must have at least reached your preservation age, unless you have met a special condition of release that allows you earlier access to your super under special circumstances like severe financial hardship or permanent disability.

 56 if born between July 1960 and June 1961.